jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/console.rst

     some arms are in ``FAULT`` state, this method will first ``disable`` them.

-* ``console/home``
+* ``system/home``

   * *cisst*: void command
   * *ROS*: subscriber ``std_msgs/Empty``
   * dVRK specific: triggers homing procedure for the whole system, including powering if the system is not yet powered.
-Note that "homing" means findind where the arm is.
+Note that "homing" means finding where the arm is (absolute position).
 It doesn't always imply moving to the zero position.

-* ``console/camera``
+Per console
+***********

+One can have multiple consoles, in this case the namespace can be ``console1/``, ``console2/``... instead of ``console/``. * ``console/camera``

   * *cisst*: event write ``prmEventButton``
   * *ROS*: publisher ``sensor_msgs/Joy``
-  * dVRK specific: indicate if the console assumes it should tele-operate the ECM if all conditions are met: operator is present and tele-operation is enabled.
-When in camera mode, the console disables the PSM tele-operation components (if any) and enables the ECM tele-operation component (if present).
+  * dVRK specific: indicate if the console assumes it should teleoperate the ECM if all conditions are met: operator is present and teleoperation is enabled.
+When in camera mode, the console disables the PSM teleoperation components (if any) and enables the ECM teleoperation component (if present).

 * ``console/clutch``

   * *cisst*: event write ``prmEventButton``
   * *ROS*: publisher ``sensor_msgs/Joy``
-  * dVRK specific: indicate if the console assumes it should clutch the active tele-operation components.
-The console component simple passes the clutch state to the tele-operation components who then have to handle the clutch.
+  * dVRK specific: indicate if the console assumes it should clutch the active teleoperation components.
+The console component simple passes the clutch state to the teleoperation components who then have to handle the clutch.

 * ``console/operator_present``